-The chosen image for this methodological project is Shepard Fairey’s iconic Obama Hope image, which became widely recognizable and impactful during the 2008 presidential election season.
+The chosen image for this methodological project is Shepard Fairey’s iconic Obama Hope image, which became widely recognizable and impactful during the 2008 presidential election season (see Figure 1).
 We have chosen this image for three reasons.
 First, as we discuss throughout this chapter, this book project is grounded in digital experimentation; as such, we needed an image that is methodologically flexible and capable of digital play.
 Due to the transformative, educational, and critical nature of this digital book project, the Obama Hope image is accessible under Fair Use.
 It is also simple in design, making remix, 3-D printing, and glitching--the creative practices explored in the collection—both possible and manageable.
-Second, we felt that in order to assess the value of each included methodology, we needed deep knowledge about the object of study.
-I have been closely following and written extensively about the Obama Hope image’s ongoing rhetorical life for 10 years (Gries 2013; Gries 2015; Gries 2017); therefore, as content editor, I had a clear grasp of this image’s circulation, transformation, and rhetorical consequentiality and could thus assess each chapter accordingly.
+Second, we felt that in order to assess the value of each included methodology, we needed deep knowledge about our chosen object of study.
+I have been closely following and writing extensively about the Obama Hope image’s ongoing rhetorical life for 10 years (Gries 2013; Gries 2015; Gries 2017); therefore, as content editor, I had a clear grasp of this image’s circulation, transformation, and rhetorical consequentiality and could thus assess each chapter’s claims about and representations of Obama Hope accordingly.

 Third, we needed to focus on an image that has sustained cultural relevance and is capable of educating us about contemporary new media images and practices.
 Due to its mass appeal and extensive involvement in helping elect the first African American president in U.S. history, the Obama Hope image has been deemed by New Yorker art critic Peter Schjeldahl to be the most efficacious political illustration since “Uncle Sam Wants You.”
 In Still Life with Rhetoric (2015), my research with iconographic tracking was able to disclose how this single image was able to go viral and become an integral actor in the 2008 presidential election.
 My research was also able to recover many other collective activities in which Obama Hope participated between 2008 and 2014, including, but not limited to, its participation in the Arab Spring and Occupy movements, in Greenpeace’s transnational environmental movement, and numerous political elections across the world, including the 2012 U.S. presidential election.
 Such research, I believe, enabled me to generate many useful insights about, among other things, how viral circulation unfolds with time and space in a digitally networked global culture.
-Yet because Obama Hope is still circulating in the Trump presidential era and impacting culture in provocative ways and because Still Life’s main purpose was to explicate what iconographic tracking and a new materialist approach to visual rhetoric might entail, my work there with Obama Hope is limited.
+Yet because Obama Hope is still circulating in the Trump presidential era and impacting culture in provocative ways (see Figure 2) and because Still Life of Rhetoric’s main purpose was to explicate what iconographic tracking and a new materialist approach to visual rhetoric might entail, my work with Obama Hope in Still Life with Rhetoric is limited.
 Obama Hope still has much to teach us about visual culture and media studies, especially if studied from the diverse methodological approaches introduced in this collection and other inventive digital research methods.